Mission & History

 - Offer individual and group music instruction, and ensemble and performance opportunities, to students of all levels and abilities.

-- Foster musicianship and the development of individual skills and knowledge through responsive teaching.
+- Foster musicianship and the development of knowledge, skills, and expressivity through responsive teaching.

 - Provide teacher training courses, programs, and professional development initiatives, which inspire academic and administrative excellence, and further innovative thinking.